Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/customize/sass.md

 // 8.
 Add additional custom code here
 ```

 With that setup in place, you can begin to modify any of the Sass variables and maps in your `custom.scss`.
-You can also start to add parts of Boosted under the `// Optional` section as needed.
+You can also start to add parts of OUDS Web under the `// Optional` section as needed.
 We suggest using the full import stack from our `ouds-web.scss` file as your starting point.

 ## Compiling